-By Doug MacLean, Rabbi Loren, Rabbi Glenn and Jerry Weinstein
+By Rabbi Loren, Rabbi Glenn, Rabbi Jerry and Doug MacLean

 Even though God has made it clear that Israel is special and Christians should support Israel, many have been taught the opposite – that they don’t need to support Israel.
 They have been taught that there is no longer anything special about the Jewish people; the fact that most Israelis are descendants of Abraham, Isaac and Jacob is irrelevant; Israel is regarded as no different from any other nation.